Allen-Digital-OSS/doordarshan-kendra-oss/README.md

 ---

-**Note**: Remember that you'll need to implement or integrate a Signaling Platform service to consume Redis Streams and manage WebSocket connections for this service to be fully functional.
+**Note**: Remember that you'll need to implement or integrate a Signaling Platform service.
+You can choose between:
+- **Option 1: HTTP API**: No Redis client required in DoorDarshan Kendra (Signaling Platform handles Redis)
+- **Option 2: Direct Redis Streams**: Redis client required in DoorDarshan Kendra

+The Signaling Platform should manage WebSocket connections and broadcast messages to meeting participants.
+Both approaches ultimately use Redis, but Option 1 moves the Redis dependency to the Signaling Platform.